"Empathy means acknowledging a horizon of context that extends perpetually beyond what you can see."

 During last Friday's #MTtalk, we asked how people want others to empathize with them.
 Here are the questions we asked, and some of the responses:

 Q1.
-How much is empathy a conscious or unconcious reaction, and does that matter?
+How much is empathy a conscious or unconscious reaction, and does that matter?

 @itstamaragt Some people are naturally empathetic, but it doesn't mean those who aren't can't work on their empathy skills.
 I believe people make a conscious decision when applicable, but a subconscious decision when emotions are involved.